Any decent writer will admit this truth:

 The author/hero, in the midst of a dry spell, fears he’ll never write anything important again.
 Stumbling through the rooms of his cluttered house in dirty, wrinkled clothes, he spirals out of control.

-This once-respectable author with awards on the walls becomes an unshaven brute, binging on alcohol, rolling around the bedroom with a string of easy women.
+This once-respectable author with awards on the walls becomes an unshaven brute, binging on alcohol, rolling around the bedroom with a string of casual lovers.

 He chain smokes, flips off the police, and kicks the dog.
 And at just the right moment, when you don’t think you can tolerate another minute of his pitiful behavior, his eyes spark.
 The music swells.